PlatosRepublic7/Student-Rank/README.md

 # Student-Rank 🎓

 This project provides a set of Python scripts for ranking students into company groups based on their preferences.
-The main script, `ranker2.py`, implements several algorithms for this purpose.
+The main script, `ranker2.py`, implements several algorithms for this purpose and can run in two modes:

+1. **Trial Mode** (NEW): Generates synthetic data and runs statistical analysis across multiple trials
+2. **Legacy Mode**: Processes existing CSV files with student preference data

 -----